 Before you leave, please ask all your teachers to load your grades onto the computer system.
-If possible do this at least a week before you leave.
+If possible, do this at least a week before you leave.
 When you take the green "Clearance for School Leaver" form around your subject teachers, ensure that they initial the column to confirm that all grades have been entered.
-Mr Forde will check these credits are accurate when you sign out with him.